How much money can you stand to lose?

 It’s a pretty simple formula that creates happy, financially stable employees.
 Give them a good plan with an exceptional education.
 Some studies have shown that employees with great plans are sometimes really negative about the benefits because they simply don’t know how good the plan is and more importantly how the plan is going to help them with their finances and their retirement.
 That’s where education makes all the difference!I’ve always said that there is a disconnect when it comes to defining and understanding the risk between the investor and the industry.

 - Disconnect number 1.
 When the bear market hits and a mutual fund lose 15%, the industry says that is good because the market lost 20% and the average loss for a comparable fund is – 18%.
 In relative terms, the fund lost less than a comparable benchmark.
 The investor, on the other hand, thinks that losing 15% is not a good deal no matter what everyone else thinks.

 - Disconnect number 2.
 The industry looks at standard deviation as the proper definition of risk.
 Standard deviation is the amount of fluctuation that can occur day to day, week to week, month to month or year to year.
 The investor cares less about fluctuation and more about loss.
 If you think about it, it is possible that you can have a fund that fluctuates between 0% and 100%, which is considered a high standard deviation, and by industry terms high risk.
-An investor however looks at the chance of loss and says that this fund has no risk.
-While this example is extreme, it illustrates the disconnect between the industry and investor.
+An investor, however, looks at the chance of loss and says that this fund has no risk.
+While this example is extreme, it illustrates the disconnect between the industry and investors.

 Researching the downside risk